lucapinello/SR700_Artisan_Server/README.md

 `pip install SR700-Artisan-PDServer-Phidget`

-## 3. If you have a Phidget Start the server with:
+## 3. If you have a Phidget start the server in the Terminal with:

 `Start_SR700_Artisan_Server.py`